Compadre Stadium: History

 In 1982, Chandler mayor Jim Patterson first approached the Brewers about moving their spring training facility from Sun City to Chandler.
 Patterson was aware that the owners of the Brewers' spring training ballpark, Sun City Stadium, had sold the facility to private developers and the Brewers would soon need a new spring home.
 After leaving office, Patterson built a 2700 acre development he named Ocotillo, in which he placed the ballpark.

 In April 1985, the Brewers agreed to move their spring training camp from Sun City to Chandler where local authorities planned to build a 20 acre complex in exchange for the Brewers signing a 10-year lease.
 The Brewers moved into Compadre Stadium for the 1986 Cactus League spring training.
 The facility was the first Cactus League stadium with grass seating in the outfield.
 It also featured an artificial lake.
 The Compadre Stadium complex also offered the Brewers a number of state-of-the art features at the time, including an infield diamond, several batting cages, and on-site practice fields.

 The stadium faced problems immediately upon opening.
 A gas explosion inside the Brewers' locker room at Compadre Stadium during the 1986 spring training seriously burned several of the Brewer coaches, including third base coach Tony Muser.
 Muser was in line to become the Brewers' manager, but did not because of his injuries.
 The facility had only been open four days.
 The Chandler fire department downplayed speculation hasty construction on the stadium had led to the explosion.

-Parking was far away from the entrance, and the stadium was also on the outskirts of Phoenix, and the proximity to nearby farms led a local paper to comment the stadium "smells like hell."
+Parking was far away from the entrance and the stadium was also on the outskirts of Phoenix; the proximity to nearby farms led a local paper to comment the stadium "smells like hell."
 The players had to go through the stadium to reach the locker room, and each dugout had only a portable toilet.